jankovicnina/gasilec/README.md

 #  Firefighter
 **Firefighter** is a Python-based game where you play as a firefighter aiming to protect trees from spreading fires in a randomly generated forest.
-The game is inspired by Hartnell's pursuit-evasion game on graphs, with unique challenges where each decision could save or doom part of the forest!
+The game is inspired by Hartnell's pursuit-evasion game on graphs, with unique challenges where each decision could save or doom part of the forest.

 ## Game Overview
 In **Firefighter**, a fire breaks out in a procedurally generated forest where: